-The second movement alludes to the fact that, unlike some, I did not have to face this alone.
-My wife, Leslie, not only was my loving companion but a problem-solving guru, and guided us through the complex alterations of our routine with great skill and determination.
+The second movement, Song of Intimacy, alludes to the fact that, unlike some, I did not have to face this alone.
+My wife, Leslie, not only was my loving companion but a problem-solving guru, guided us through the complex alterations of our routine with great skill and determination.
 Though we have spent nearly a lifetime together, the added intimacy was both a joy and a wonder.

-The third movement is conjured by joyful memories.
-There is absolutely nothing like having a toddler around the house for both sheer joy and sheer panic.
+The third movement, March of the Toddler, is conjured by joyful memories.
+There is absolutely nothing like having a toddler around the house for both sheer joy and terror..
 This toddler is constantly testing him or herself; running, climbing, and joking with parents.
 He or she eventually begins to tire and a parent is there to hug and console, and convince them to take a nap.

 We have lost many people in this pandemic, and we are losing more every day.
 Most victims have been isolated and intubated, and have not had the chance to even say goodbye.
-The fourth movement is their song.
+Goodbye Song, the fourth movement is for them.

 About two months into the pandemic came the horrendous killing of George Floyd in police custody.
-The demonstrations, which became worldwide, have been raging ever since.
-Though the violence has now been scaled back, the initial reactions from the police were exactly the kind of behavior that was being protested.
+The demonstrations, which became worldwide, raged for the entire summer.
+The initial reactions from the police included examples of exactly the kind of behavior that were being protested.
 The fact that those protesting risked infection by just gathering, added to their impact.
-The last movement is about the protesters.
-It starts with a quote from Mendelssohn’s Midsummer Night's Dream and ends with an allusion to Respeghi’s Feste romane.
+The last movement of Serenade in Isolation, Protest, is for them.
+It starts with a quote from Mendelssohn’s Midsummer Night’s Dream and ends with an allusion to Respeghi’s Feste Romane.
 In between are also allusions to the first and fourth movement.
 The ending features a long buildup leading to conflict at the end.
-Lately, conflict at the demonstrations seems to have subsided, and there also seem to be the beginnings of some tangible results.
-But the problems are real, and I hope the awakening leads to some enlightened solutions.
+I have vivid memories of the demonstrations of the 1960’s.
+I remember being stunned by the violence I witnessed on both sides.
+The problems exposed by the Black Lives Matter movement are nonetheless quite real, and I hope the awakening leads to some enlightened solutions.